 Syntax for Different Data Types

-Below table shows the available syntaxes with the Power Query data types.
-Previous example uses Syntax 1.
-However, you can replace Syntax 1 by Syntax 2 for similar results.
+The table below shows the available syntaxes with the Power Query data types.
+The previous example uses Syntax 1.
+However, you can replace Syntax 1 with Syntax 2 for similar results.
 Just insert the syntax at the position described earlier.

 Data Type | Syntax 1 | Syntax 2 |